 Proof of Visit

-A) CAS encourages faculty to assign a short reflection piece on the tutoring experience.
+A) Whether a tutoring session takes place virtually or in-person, CAS encourages faculty to assign a short reflection piece on the tutoring experience.
 Short, low-stakes writing assignments enhance writing abilities.

 B) Students receive an email with their appointment date and time.
 This email can be forwarded to you as proof of the visit.